Kevin and I love Christmas.

 - 2/3 cup chickpea flour

-- 1/4 cup egg whites or 1 flax egg (1 tbsp freshly ground flax + 3 tbsp water)
+- 1/4 cup egg whites or 1 flax egg (1 tablespoon freshly ground flax + 3 tablespoon water)

 - 1/4 cup non-dairy milk – I used unsweetened almond milk

 - 1/2 teaspoon pure vanilla extract

 - Combine chickpea flour, chia seeds, baking powder, and cinnamon in a medium sized bowl.
 Mix with a fork to break up the flour.